By Wayne Freedman

 But this year, beneath Cupid’s Span on The Embarcadero during a pandemic in San Francisco?
 It’s the reason that our 2020 gala will likely stand out as being the most memorable, ever.

-If you saw our streaming webcast, we may have fooled you into wondering if we produced it live.
+If you saw our streaming webcast the evening of June 6, we may have fooled you into wondering if we produced it live.
 We did not.
 Producer Julie Watts wanted the live feel.
 We pulled it off by back timing the show.
 Hosts and presenters recorded their segments based on their expected hit times in the rundown.

 The production was a multi-night affair, with photographer Ken Day packing and unpacking his formidable light kit in different locations for each of our presenters.
 We had Don Sanchez in Sausalito, Luz Pena in San Francisco, Julie Watts at her home in Sacramento.
 Kevin Wing on the Embarcadero with the San Francisco Ferry Building behind him, and a few feet away, chapter President Steve Shlisky and me with the Bay Bridge blinking in the background.